• Gluten-Free Recipes

 Instructions

-• In a separate bowl, whisk together the oat flour, almond flour, baking powder, baking soda, cinnamon, and salt.
+• In a medium bowl, stir together the 1 ¼ cups oat flour, ½ cup granulated sugar, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon ground cinnamon, and ¼ teaspoon salt.

-• Preheat the oven to 425°F. Divide the batter into the 12 muffin cups, filling up each one almost to the top.
+• Preheat the oven to 375℉.
+Divide batter among the prepared muffin tin, filling about to the edge.
 Rest the batter while the oven heats.

-• Bake the muffins for about 18-20 minutes, until golden brown and a cake tester inserted into the middle of one of the center muffins comes out clean.
+• Place in the oven and bake for 12-14 minutes, or until the edges are lightly golden brown and a tester inserted into the center comes out cleanly.

 Notes